mkrueger/MysticDraw/README.md

 # Features

  * File formats: Ansi, Ascii, Artworx ADF, Avatar, BIN, XBIN, PCBoard, iCE, Tundra Draw
+   - Ansi files can be written to be used in modern terminals on linux or macOs
  * Own custom file format: .mdf
  * Layer model & transparent pixels
  * Support for 256 char fonts of various sizes - fonts can be exported and imported.